 Winchester has two, on-campus housing options available:

 If you prefer to live off-campus, that can also be arranged.

 **You are responsible for making all housing arrangements and payments directly to the University of Winchester.**

 Travel Document Systems (TDS) can also provide you with helpful information on every country, including entry requirements, cultural information, travel conditions, economy, and more.

-You are strongly encouraged to read the U.S. State Department's Consular Information Sheet on the country where you plan to study.
-It will provide you with a great deal of information on your host country and will help you prepare for your trip.
+You are strongly encouraged to read the U.S. State Department's Consular Information Sheet.
+It will provide you with a great deal of information to help you prepare for your trip.

-**Please be aware that you are responsible for obtaining the most up-to-date information on the entry requirements for the country where you plan to study.
+**Please be aware that you are responsible for obtaining the most up-to-date information on entry requirements.
 The Office of Study Abroad only provides general information, as visa regulations and procedures are constantly changing.
-Please consult the Consulate for the host country for more information. **
+Please consult the Consulate for more information. **